Cirencester: Air

 The nearest international airport is Bristol.
-A general aviation airport, Cotswold Airport, is nearby at Kemble.
+Cotswold Airport, for general aviation, is around 5 mi to the south-west, near Kemble.

 Education

 The town and the surrounding area have several primary schools and two secondary schools, Cirencester Deer Park School on Stroud Road and Cirencester Kingshill School on Kingshill Lane.
 It also has an independent school, Rendcomb College, catering for 3 to 18-year-olds.
 The town used to have a 500-year-old grammar school, which in 1966 joined with the secondary modern to form Cirencester Deer Park School.
 In 1991, Cirencester College was created, taking over the joint sixth form of Cirencester Deer Park and Cirencester Kingshill schools and the Cirencester site of Stroud College; it is adjacent to Deer Park School on Stroud Road.

-Until 1994 the town had a private preparatory school, Oakley Hall.
-Run in its later years by the Letts family, it closed in 1994 shortly after the retirement of R F B Letts who had led the school since 1962.
+Until 1994, the town had a private preparatory school, Oakley Hall.
+Run in its later years by the Letts family, it closed in 1994 shortly after the retirement of R. F. B. Letts who had led the school since 1962.
 The grounds of the school are now occupied by housing.

 The Royal Agricultural University campus is between the Stroud and Tetbury Roads.

 Culture

-The Sundial Theatre, part of Cirencester College the Bingham Hall and the Barn Theatre host drama and musical events by community groups and professional companies.
+The Sundial Theatre at Cirencester College, the Bingham Hall and the Barn Theatre host drama and musical events by community groups and professional companies.